Frequently Asked Questions

 4. What are the progression and completion requirements?

-Progression between stage, levels, and phases depends on meeting the prescribed accuracy and consecutive performance criteria specified in the Competition instructions.
+Progression between stages, categories, levels, and tests depends on meeting the prescribed accuracy (90% or more) and consecutive performance criteria specified in the Competition instructions.

-Completion of the Competition requires successful completion of all applicable Final Rounds.
+Completion of the Competition requires successful completion of all applicable Final Stage.

 5. What are the progression requirements in Math Genius 2026?